pythonpanda2/AL4GAP_JCP/README.md

 "MAE": 0.458909397734845}
 ```

+### Additional notes
+ Retraining on metadynamics is covered in the published article.
+Retraining on a few configurations  sampled at different volume using the partially trained GAP model is also helpful.

 ## How to cite ?
 If you are using the AL4GAP workflow  in your research, please cite us as
 ```